DaVikingMan/FalconXOS/README.md

 # Note

-Everything after this part lists some of the future updates this project will have
+This part lists some of the future updates this project will have

 FalconXOS is a terminal for the future